loveencounterflow/coffeelibre/README.md

 to give it a try.

 ### How?

+Which is where my troubles started.
+The OpenOffice folks are quite dexterous at producing a huge pile of documentation on their website (or at least they were when they stopped updating a lot of the stuff years ago).

 While there is (on OSX) a folder `~/Library/Application Support/OpenOffice/4/user/Scripts` (which may or may not work for scripting as described here), i chose to use